mozilla-services/qdo/docs/glossary.rst

      The Mozilla Services team builds and operates scalable infrastructure for internal Mozilla projects.
 See https://wiki.mozilla.org/Services.

+   resource specification
+     A resource specification is a string, consisting of a dotted name pointing to a Python module and separated by a colon the name of a function in that module.
+For example: `os.path:join`

    Queuey
      Yet another message queue.
 See http://queuey.readthedocs.org/ or https://github.com/mozilla-services/queuey/.